chisness/chisness.github.io/_posts/2020-04-17-freethrow-bet-evaluation.md

 - I must define when an attempt starts.
 I.e. if I shot 150 times and scored 90/100 between attempts 20-119 I'd need to reset counter after 19 for it to count.
 - If I have no safe access to a regulation hoop I get an extension until I have had 50 hours of safe use of a regulation hoop

-The short version is that Mike has to get 90/100 freethrows by the end of 2020 with unlimited attempts and unlimited time per attempt, but each attempt has to be declared.
+The short version is that Mike has to make 90/100 freethrows by the end of 2020 with unlimited attempts and unlimited time per attempt, but each attempt has to be declared.

 ## Assumptions and Simplifications
 It seems that the "hot hand" theory of improving chances of making a basket on a "hot streak" is pretty unclear ([Wikipedia article](https://en.wikipedia.org/wiki/Hot_hand)) and also would make the analysis much more complicated, so we assume a fixed probability of making each shot (except for one section where we look specifically at the hot hand idea).

-There are two main elements that go into the bet: Skill level and reset strategy.
-The skill level is defined as the proability of making each shot.
+There are two main elements that go into the bet: skill level and reset strategy.
+The skill level is defined as the probability of making each shot.
 The reset strategy is when to start a fresh 100 shot attempt.
 We suggest that if the probability of success from any point is worse than the probability of success from the starting point, then it's best to reset.
 (Although in reality, it makes sense to prefer to continue when the probability is the same or slightly worse than the starting probability since it will take more time to start over.)

 ## Probability of making 90/100
 If we assume a fixed probability of making each shot equal to $$p$$, then the probability of making at least 90 out of 100 shots is a binomially distributed random variable, with probability of success equal to: $$\sum_{i=90}^{100} {100 \choose i} * p^i*q^{100-i}$$; where $$q$$ is the probability of a miss = $$1 - p$$.